assen-totin/cdn/README.md

 	"status": int, optional, http code; use 200, 304, 404, 500; if missing, file will be served if found (unless 304 can be returned), else 404
-	"filename": string, optional, the file name to give the user; the value of "file" will be used if missing "content_type": string, optional, "application/octet-stream" will be used if missing "content_dispostion": string, optional, if set to "attachment" or missing, "attachment wil be used"; any other value will unset Content-Disposition
+	"filename": string, optional, the file name to give the user; the value of "file" will be used if missing "content_type": string, optional, "application/octet-stream" will be used if missing "content_dispostion": string, optional, if set to "attachment", "attachment" will be used; else file will be served inline (default)
 	"etag": string, optional, "00000000000000000000000000000000" will be used if missing "length": int, optional, stat() wil be used if missing "upload_date": int, optional, Unix timestamp of mtime; stat() wil be used if missing